r2don/nest-http-interface/README.md

   options of the circuit breaker.
 You can use global options by setting the `circuitBreakerOption` property in the module.
   `options` is from [opossum](https://www.npmjs.com/package/opossum) library.

-- `@Observable()`: Marks the method as an observable method.
+- `@ObservableResponse()`: Marks the method as an observable method.
 If this decorator is not specified, the method will return a promise.

 ## Auto generate `@ResponseBody()` from return type of exchange method